sahilarora3117/readme/README.md

 gee-0.8
 ```
 <h2>Installation</h2>
-To install this app in firstly clone this repository and type the follwing commands in your terminal
+To install this app in firstly clone this repository and type the follwing commands in your terminal <br>

 ```
 sudo apt install elementary-sdk